Waveform resampling with LMN method: Introduction

 The computational expense of a particular software implementation of a resampling method is another important consideration.
 Various software packages that are used in the analyses of data from particle physics experiments provide resampling method implementations including Boost~\cite{BoostLibrary}, Eigen~\cite{eigenweb}, SciPy~\cite{2020SciPy-NMeth} and ROOT~\cite{BRUN199781}.

-Methods can be placed in two broad categories.
-The first category includes those methods that operate in the sampled domain (e.g. interval or time domain) and include Cardinal B-spline interpolation~\cite{schoenberg1973cardinal}, Barycentric Rational interpolation~\cite{kong2021fastlinearbarycentricrational}, Hermite interpolation~\cite{cardinalhermiteinterpolation}, and Catmull Rom spline interpolation~\cite{catmull1974class}.
+These methods can be placed in two broad categories.
+The first category operates in the sampled domain (e.g. interval or time domain) and include Cardinal B-spline interpolation~\cite{schoenberg1973cardinal}, Barycentric Rational interpolation~\cite{kong2021fastlinearbarycentricrational}, Hermite interpolation~\cite{cardinalhermiteinterpolation}, and Catmull Rom spline interpolation~\cite{catmull1974class}.
 Interval domain methods can be fast but tend to not preserve spectral features.

 The second category includes methods that consider the signal spectrum or otherwise operate in the frequency domain.
 These include Whittaker-Shannon interpolation~\cite{whittaker1915interpolatory} and trigonometric interpolation~\cite{atkinson2009triginterp,kress1998triginterp}.
 Typically, these methods apply operations in the frequency domain that are efficient while the discrete Fourier transform (DFT) as implemented with the Fast Fourier Transform (FFT) algorithm~\cite{cooley1965fft}\footnote{Gauss developed an algorithm akin to FFT in 1805 for a similar purpose of interpolating orbital measurements~\cite{heiderman1985gaussfft}.} provide an efficient means to transform a signal between interval and frequency domain representations.
 While the FFT is indeed fast, its complexity still grows as $\mathcal{O}(N\log N)$ in the size $N$ of the input signal.
 Naive resampling methods can require inflating the original signal size by a large factor.
 This inflation subjects the frequency domain method to ruinously large $N$.